PMEL (gene)

 Melanocyte protein PMEL also known as premelanosome protein (PMEL), silver locus protein homolog (SILV) or Glycoprotein 100 (gp100), is a protein that in humans is encoded by the PMEL gene.
 Its gene product may be referred to as PMEL, silver, ME20, gp100 or Pmel17.

-Structure and function
+Structure

-PMEL is a type I transmembrane glycoprotein that is expressed primarily in melanosomes, which are the melanin-producing organelles in melanocytes of pigment cells of the skin and eye, and in most malignant melanomas.
-It is 661 amino acids long, massing 100 kDa.
+MEL is a type I transmembrane glycoprotein that is expressed primarily in melanosomes, which are the melanin-producing organelles in melanocytes of pigment cells of the skin and eye, and in most malignant melanomas.
+It is 661 amino acids long, with a mass of 100 kDa.